yu1hpa/picoCTF2022/rev/bloat.py/README.md

 > Can you get the flag?
 Run this Python program in the same directory as this encrypted flag.

 ### Solution
 Then you download the file from Description, you can get `"bloat.flag.py"` and `"flag.txt.enc"`.
-Then you execute the python file, you find that to input password is required.
+Then you execute the python file, you find that to inputting password is required.
 So, you can infer that you can get flag by getting corrent password.
 ```
 $ python3 bloat.flag.py
 Please enter correct password for flag: aaaa